Skip to main content

 Highway 93, Improvement District No. 12, Banff, AB, AB T1L 1J3

-Step onto the Athabasca Glacier in the Columbia Icefield and imagine what it was like during the last ice age.
-Located midway along the scenic Icefields Parkway connecting Canada’s Banff and Jasper national parks, the Columbia Icefield gives visitors a chance to experience how the landscape may have looked when glaciers covered the land.
+It’s easy to imagine what it was like during the last ice age when you step out onto the Athabasca Glacier in the Columbia Icefield.
+Located midway along the scenic Icefields Parkway that connects Canada’s Banff and Jasper national parks, the Columbia Icefield—and the on-site Glacier Discovery Centre—gives you a chance to experience how the landscape likely looked when glaciers covered the land.

 The Basics